Stage 1: Avoid

 Spotlight on ongoing work: Avoiding ecosystems with high conservation value

-As a Group, Kering protects critical habitats and ecosystems through strict sourcing policies.
-For instance, the Houses do not work with suppliers that source leather from farms involved in any form of deforestation, such as in the Amazon Biome (where forest is still cut to make way for cattle farms).
-The brands enforce this principle through contractual clauses which include traceability measures.
+As a Group, Kering protects critical habitats and ecosystems through its strict sourcing policies.
+For instance, the Houses do not work with suppliers that source leather from farms involved in any form of deforestation, such as in the Amazon Biome (where forest areas are still being cut down to make way for cattle farms).
+The brands enforce this principle through contractual clauses, which include traceability measures.

-The Group also works with the NGO Canopy to ensure the supply chain is free of products sourced from ancient and endangered forests as part of the CanopyStyle Initiative, particularly when it comes to viscose and other cellulosics.
+The Group also works with the NGO Canopy to ensure the supply chain is free of products sourced from ancient and endangered forests as part of the CanopyStyle Initiative, particularly when it comes to viscose and other cellulose-based materials.

-Together, these sourcing practices protect biologically-rich ecosystems, and allow wild plant and animal species to thrive in large, undisturbed contiguous areas.
-These actions also ensure the continued protection of forests, which are critical carbon sinks.
+Taken together, this approach to sourcing protects biologically-rich ecosystems, and allows wild plant and animal species to thrive in large, undisturbed surrounding areas.
+It also ensures the continued protection of forests, which are critical carbon sinks.

-Finally, Kering’s sourcing policies ensure that all plant and animal-based products in its supply chain come from legal and verifiable sources, with strict adherence to international and national treaties and conventions.
-In the case of reptilians, for instance, the Group works closely with the International Union for Conservation of Nature (IUCN) and Southeast Asian Reptile Conservation Alliance (SARCA) networks to prioritize both traceability as well as conservation programs.
-These actions ensure that markets remain transparent, regulated and subject to external scrutiny.
+Finally, Kering’s sourcing policies ensure that all plant and animal-based products in its supply chain come from legal and verifiable sources.
+In the case of reptilians, for instance, the Group works closely with the International Union for Conservation of Nature (IUCN) and the Southeast Asian Reptile Conservation Alliance (SARCA) to prioritize both traceability and conservation programs.
+All these actions ensure that markets remain transparent, regulated and subject to external scrutiny.